sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 {% warning %}
 Once a credentialed user with only **UI/API** access has been converted to a teammate, that user will no longer automatically get access to new features.
 However, they will still be able to request access to new features.
 {% endwarning %}

 {% anchor h2 %}
+Why can't my teammate impersonate a subuser?
+{% endanchor %}

+Only **parent SendGrid accounts** and **administrator teammates** may impersonate subusers.
+A teammate with restricted permissions can not impersonate a subuser, and subusers cannot impersonate other subusers.

+Any Multiple User Credentials that have been migrated to teammates will have to be updated to possess full administrator permissions before they will be able to impersonate subusers.
+Any Multiple User Credentials that had only **UI/API** permissions will be unable to impersonate subusers as teammates until you update their permissions.

+{% anchor h2 %}
 Can I manage my teammates via API?